cellml/libcellml/docs/dev_building3.rst

 Cannot write to xxx
 -------------------

 This is probably a permissions error related to the locations of your libraries or your ``LIBCELLML_BUILD`` directory.
-Either launch Visual Studio as an administrator (see below), or create your ``LIBCELLML_BUILD`` directory somewhere your user has default permission to access.
+You could launch Visual Studio as an administrator by right-clicking on its icon in the Start Menu (see below), or create your ``LIBCELLML_BUILD`` directory somewhere your user has default permission to access.

 .. _fig_devBuilding_runAsAdministrator: